-We thank Martin R. Hansen for his participation at an early stage of this work and acknowledge helpful conversations with R. Sommer and P. Weisz, who also provided comments on a previous version of this manuscript.
+We thank Martin R. Hansen for his participation at an early stage of this work and acknowledge helpful conversations with Rainer Sommer and Mattia Bruno, and with Peter Weisz, who also provided comments on a previous version of this manuscript.
 We also thank the organizers of the CERN Workshop "Advances in Lattice Gauge Theory" where work on this project began.
 The work of MTH is supported by UK Research and Innovation Future Leader Fellowship MR/T019956/1.
 The research of AP is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Projektnummer 417533893/GRK2575 "Rethinking Quantum Field Theory".
 This work was supported by CINECA that granted computing resources on the Marconi supercomputer to the LQCD123 INFN theoretical initiative under the CINECA-INFN agreement.